emon-swe-sust/SuperTuxCart-analysis/README.md

 All tracks were unlocked manually by modifying the Windows AppData STK configuration files.
 A single user played all sessions to maintain consistency in play style.
 Telemetry for each session is stored in a csv file.
 A unique `game_id` was assigned to every race session, ensuring that all frames from the same race could be grouped.

-i.
-Number of tracks: 21
+- Number of tracks: 21
-ii.
-Difficulty levels: Novice, Intermediate, Expert, SuperTux (4 total) iii.
-Attempts per track per difficulty: 2 iv.
-Total gameplay sessions:
+- Difficulty levels: Novice, Intermediate, Expert, SuperTux (4 total)
+- Attempts per track per difficulty: 2

-21 tracks × 4 difficulties × 2 runs = 168 total games
+- Total gameplay sessions: 21 tracks × 4 difficulties × 2 runs = 168 total games

 -> `player_log_round_1.csv` contains the telemetry data for 1st run